 Every pickleball match you play on Global Pickleball Network, whether it be a league, tournament or even practice match, gets used to calculate your singles or doubles playing level.
-This helps you accurately assess your singles and doubles playing levels, and also find opponents and pickleball partners near you same skill.
+This helps you accurately assess your singles and doubles playing levels, and also find opponents with a similar playing level.

 Playing Level Badges

 On every profile page, you can see a player's playing level badges.
 These badges give a quick reference to a player's calculated singles and doubles playing levels.
 These badges include:

 - The accuracy of the calculated playing level.
 The more unique opponent matches played, the better the accuracy of the calculation.